-PJM Capacity Exchange is an Internet application that allows Market Participants to participate in PJM's RPM Auctions and view load and obligation data.
-Figure 9.1 presents a conceptual view of the RPM auction subsystems.
+PJM Capacity Exchange tool is an Internet application that allows Market Participants to participate in PJM's RPM Auctions, the FRR Alternative, and view load and obligation data.

+The graphic below presents a conceptual view of the RPM auction subsystems.